See what questions

 Grave's disease is the most common form of hyperthyroidism.
 It is an autoimmune condition in which the body produces antibodies that overstimulate the thyroid gland, so that it produces too much thyroid hormone.
 (Source: excerpt from Thyroid Disease: NWHIC)

-Graves' Disease is a type of autoimmune disease in which the immune system...
+Graves' Disease is a type of autoimmune disease in which the immune system over...
 (Source: excerpt from Graves' Disease: NWHIC)

 Hyperthyroidism associated with diffuse hyperplasia of the thyroid gland (goiter), resulting from production of antibodies that are directed against the thyrotropin receptor complex of the follicular epithelial cells.
 As a result, the thyroid gland enlarges and secrets increased amounts of thyroid hormones. --2004